ygemici/osz/loader/README.md

 * _boot partition_: the first bootable partition of the first disk, a rather small one.
 Most likely an EFI System Partition, but can be any other FAT partition as well if the partition is bootable (bit 2 set in flags).
-  It can hold a FAT filesystem or the INITRD.
+  It can hold a FAT filesystem or entirely the INITRD.

 * _environment file_: a one page long utf-8 file on boot partition at
   BOOTBOOT\CONFIG or (when initrd is on the partition) /sys/config, with "key=value" pairs (separated by newlines).
-The protocol only specifies two of the keys: "screen" for screen size, and "kernel" for the name of the ELF executable inside the initrd.
+The protocol only specifies two of the keys: "screen" for screen size, and "kernel" for the name of the executable inside the initrd.

 * _initrd_: initial ramdisk image in ROM or on boot partition at BOOTBOOT\INITRD or it can occupy the whole partition.
 It's format is not